mozilla/extension-workshop/src/content/documentation/publish/add-on-policies.md

 ## Submission Guidelines

-Add-ons must function only as described, and should provide an appealing user experience.
-Based on the description of the add-on, a user must be able to understand and use the add-on’s features without requiring expert knowledge.
-Tips on how to create a good user experience for your add-on can be found [here](/documentation/develop/user-experience-best-practices/).

-During review, the add-on undergoes basic testing in addition to code review.
+Add-ons must function only as described.
+During review, the add-on undergoes basic functional testing in addition to code review.
 To facilitate the functional testing, the add-on author must provide testing information and, if applicable, testing credentials required to use the add-on if an account is needed for any part of the add-on’s functionality.

-Issues brought up during review must be addressed using best efforts.
 If corrections have been requested, the new version should not contain unrelated changes, as this complicates the review process and can lead to further rejections.

 ### Source Code Submission

-Add-ons may contain transpiled, minified or otherwise machine-generated code, but Mozilla needs to review a copy of the human-readable source code.
+Code must be provided in a way that is reviewable.
+Add-ons may contain transpiled, minified or otherwise machine-generated code, but Mozilla needs to review a copy of the source code before any of these steps have been applied.
 The author must provide this information to Mozilla during submission along with instructions on how to reproduce the build.
+Reviewers may ask you to refactor parts of the code if it is not reviewable.

 The provided source code will be reviewed by an administrator and will not be redistributed in any way.
 The code will only be used for the purpose of reviewing the add-on.
-Failure to provide this information will result in rejection.
+Failure to provide this information will result in rejection or blocking.

 Add-ons are not allowed to contain obfuscated code, nor code that hides the purpose of the functionality involved.
 If external resources are used in combination with add-on code, the functionality of the code must not be obscured.
-To the contrary, minification of code with the intent to reduce file size is permitted.
+Minification of code with the intent to reduce file size is permitted.

 Please read our [Source Code Submission guidelines](/documentation/publish/source-code-submission/) to avoid unexpected rejections or blocks.